Down to Earth (2001 film): Plot

+Sadly the angels refuse reminding him of their deal and soon after Charles is murdered by an assassin hired by the board of directors.

-All too soon, Charles is murdered by a hired assassin.
-Fulfilling the deal Lance and King set up earlier, King and Keyes then send Lance to return yet again to Earth as Joe Guy, a great comedian and more acceptable candidate, who will die in a car accident.
+This death fulfills the deal Lance and King set up earlier, King and Keyes then send Lance to return yet again to Earth as Joe Guy, a great comedian and more acceptable candidate, who will die in a car accident.
 Joe returns from this accident unscathed, now with Lance's soul.